 Osprey Aura 50 AG pack for women is an award-winning top-quality mid-size backpack suitable for weekend and multi-day backpacking and hiking tours.
-It has been slightly modified in 2018, so have a look at what it offers now.
+It has been slightly modified recently, so have a look at what it offers now.

 Key features & benefits

 - Flap Jacket feature for a leadless use.